yassa3/Discount_Rule_Engine_Using_Scala/README.md

 2. Type Discount: Provides discounts for specific product types (Cheese, Wine).<br>
 3. Date Discount: Special discounts for orders made on specific dates.<br>
 4. Quantity Discount: Discounts based on the quantity of products purchased.<br>
-5. App Discount: Encourages app usage with discounts based on the quantity rounded up to the nearest multiple of 5.<br>
+5. App Discount:Encourages app usage with discounts based on the quantity rounded up to the nearest multiple of 5.<br>
 6. Visa Discount: Promotes Visa card usage with a minor discount.<br>

 <h2>Logging</h2>